This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 Real occupancy data

-Geofencing and mobile check-in yield more accurate data that lead to better insights and smarter space decisions.
+Geofencing, QR, and automatic sensor-free check-in via deskbird Dock yield more accurate data that lead to better insights and smarter space decisions.

 Enterprise-grade integrations